Star Trek: The Next Generation - Episode Guide - Season 2

 Aesthetically speaking, however, season 2 of The Next Generation represents the proverbial Making The Jump for this cast and crew.
 After a few more wonky efforts (traditionally blamed on the writers’ strike of 1988 which also reduced the season’s output to 22 episodes rather than the traditional 26), ST:TNG as a production had worked all the kinks to become must-see TV, consistently the best weekly non-comedy program in the U.S.

-If the switch these guys flipped for ’88 still exists somewhere, please direct any of us mere mortals in that direction…
+If the switch the series writers, producers and actors flipped for TNG season 2 still exists somewhere, please direct any of us mere mortals in that direction…

 1. The Child – Those early, wonky episodes of season 2 mentioned above?
 Well, “The Child” is Exhibit A. Some kind of space spermatozoa/disembodied alien impregnates Troi, grows really quickly, dies and is never mentioned again. *